chewett/SetupSpider/README.md

 This is a set of scripts used to install programs that i normally install on the computer.
-This is a set of scripts used to install the programs automatically for yum based systems.
-This was primarily written for fedora.
+This is a set of scripts used to install the programs automatically for yum or apt based systems.
+This was primarily written for fedora but i am including some raspberry pi apt scripts.

-There is also currently some scripts for apt based installer on raspberry pi.

 It can be configured to use any other setup based scripts where a list of packages need to be installed.